apache/pekko-grpc/docs/src/main/paradox/proto.md

 The (optional) [`package`](https://developers.google.com/protocol-buffers/docs/proto3#packages)
 in the `.proto` is used to resolve references from one `.proto` file to another.
 It can also be used for the package name in the generated code, but it is common to use the separate `java_package` option to override it.
-In the Akka gRPC examples the convention is to choose a `java_package` ending in `.grpc` to easily distinguish between generated and regular code.
+In the Pekko gRPC examples the convention is to choose a `java_package` ending in `.grpc` to easily distinguish between generated and regular code.